sandinmyjoints/requests-review/review.rst

 >>> response
 <Response [200]>

-Maybe that doesn't look much better than what we saw from urllib2.
+Maybe that doesn't look a whole lot better than what we saw from urllib2.
 The request itself is two lines of code instead of four.
 Not a huge difference, numerically.
 And what does that 200 mean?

 To know what 200 means, you have to understand a bit of the HTTP 1.1 spec, which